samuelgonsalves/AlexaShoppingListFunc/README.md

 # AlexaShoppingListFunc
-Alexa skill to manage a Trello grocery list
+Alexa skill to manage a Trello grocery list.
+A work in progress...

 ## Features
   - Say "Alexa, open grocery board and add Red Baron pepperoni pizza".